isagarh1/Ecommerce-Sales-Analysis-Power-bi/README.md

 •	YTD Sales & Profit:
-o	Sales are at $11.53M, a slight decrease of 0.83% YTD. o	Profit stands at $1.3M, an increase of 4.50% YLYSD.
+o	Sales are at $11.53M, a slight decrease of 0.83% YTD. o	Profit stands at $1.3M, an increase of 4.50% YTD.

 •	Sales by Category:
 o	Office Supplies lead with $6.2M in sales, down 1% YTD.